'Bluey' shorts coming to Disney Jr., Disney+ in July - UPI.com

 Bluey originally premiered in Australia in 2018.

-The show's first extended-length special, "The Sign," debuted on Disney+ in April and was followed by two new episodes, "Ghostbasket" and "Surprise."
+The show's first extended-length special, "The Sign," debuted on Disney+ in April, along with two new episodes, "Ghostbasket" and "Surprise."